Grown and made by Al and Adriana on our organic vineyard in West Gippsland in Baw Baw Shire

 If you would like to be notified of new releases and exclusive offers you can sign up to our mailing list here.

-We’re loving the laser-beam focus of this Chardonnay from our farm—textural, mineral, and alive.
+We’re loving the purity and focus of this Chardonnay from our farm - textural, mineral and alive.

 2023 gave us a true Goldilocks vintage: a cool growing season, generous soil moisture, and a relaxed, mild harvest window.
 It was a year where the vineyard felt at ease—and the wines followed suit.